wp-graphql/wp-graphql-acf/readme.txt

 == Upgrade Notice ==

+= 0.6.2 =

+NOTE: This is the final release of this plugin.
+Please migrate to the [new WPGraphQL for ACF](https://github.com/wp-graphql/wpgraphql-acf) at your earliest convenience.

 = 0.1.1 =
 ACF Field groups were not properly being added to the GraphQL Schema for Custom Post Types.
 This addresses that issue, so now Field groups that are set to "show_in_graphql" and are assigned to a